Overview of a Vanuatu Banking License

-Vanuatu is an established offshore financial center offings a wide range of offshore services and company products.
+Vanuatu is an established offshore financial center offering a wide range of offshore services and company products.
 The jurisdiction offers an International Banking Licence through the International Banking Act [CAP.
 280] which is regulated by the Reserve Bank of Vanuatu.
+Learn more about Vanuatu as an Offshore Financial Centre.

 The Vanuatu International Banking Act defines a Banking business as:

-- A person is carrying on banking business if the person:
+- A person is carrying on a banking business if the person:

 - accepts deposits of money that are withdrawable, or payable upon demand, after a fixed period or after notice; or